bakdata/streams-bootstrap/docs/docs/user/concepts/common.md

 Applications built with streams-bootstrap follow a defined lifecycle with specific states and transitions.

-The framework manages this lifecycle through the KafkaApplication base class and provides several extension points for customization.
+The lifecycle is managed through the KafkaApplication base class and provides several extension points for customization.

 | Phase          | Description                                                              | Entry Point                                              |